Don Brothwell: Academic career

 In 1958, Brothwell joined the Department of Archaeology and Anthropology at the University of Cambridge as a demonstrator.
-He duties involved teaching biological anthropology, and his research was focused on physical anthropology, palaeopathology, human origins, and teeth.
+His duties involved teaching biological anthropology, and his research was focused on physical anthropology, palaeopathology, human origins, and teeth.
 His research during this time led to him editing a volume with his colleague Eric Higgs, Science and Archaeology (1963), and a text book for archaeologists, Digging up Bones (1963).
 The demonstratorship was a time-limited appointment and after three to five years he would have to look for a new job.

 In 1961, Brothwell moved to the British Museum as Principal Scientific Officer and Head of Anthropology.
 This was a new sub-department of the museum but it grew quickly with donations of human skeletons from the Royal College of Surgeons and the Department of Anatomy, University of Oxford.
 During his twelve years at the British Museum, he held the "only funded professional position studying archaeological human skeletal remains in the United Kingdom".